smhassanerfani/si2022/tauraat/README.md

 | VADCP   | 452725    | VPYG   | 17304     | VOTT   | 26        |
 | VADV    | 373597    | VIPAA  | 955       | VTIME  | 16        |
 | VPAA    | 104457    | VICE   | 431       | VOPT   | 1         |

+TAURAAT includes 11,876 records that do not provide any field measurements.
+As it is mentioned before, 31 site stations of HYDRoSWOT are not included in TAURAAT.
+17 of these stations are operated by an agency other than USGS, and the data of other 14 stations are not available in USGS website anymore.
+Figure 1 shows the location and site number of these sites on the map.

 <p align="center">
   <img width="100%" height="100%" src="https://github.com/smhassanerfani/si2022/blob/main/tauraat/data/excluded_sites.jpg">